kimjo77/reprocessing-example/README.md

 npm start
 ```

-To build to JS run `npm run build:web` and then run a static server, like `python -m SimpleHTTPServer` or `python -m http.server` (Python 3.0 and above) and go to `localhost:8000`.
+To build to JS run `npm run build:web` and then run a static server, like `python -m http.server` (Python 3.0 and above) and go to `localhost:8000`.
 If you're using safari you can simply open the `index.html` and tick `Develop > Disable Cross-Origin Restrictions`.

 To build to native run `npm run build:native` and run `npm run start:native`

-The build system used is [bsb-native](https://github.com/bsansouci/bucklescript).